-The Project would be required to comply with regulations imposed by the State of California and the South Coast Air Quality Management District aimed at the reduction of air pollutant emissions.
+The State of California and the Mojave Desert Air Quality Management District have implemented measures aimed at the reduction of air pollutant emissions.
 Those that are directly and indirectly applicable to the Project and that would assist in the reduction of greenhouse gas emissions include:

-Global Warming Solutions Act of 2006 (AB32) (1).
-AB 32 is applicable to the Project because, as a development Project, the 8978 Haven Ave.
-Warehouse will need to meet 2020 GHG reduction goals set forth in AB 32.
+- Global Warming Solutions Act of 2006 (AB32) (2).
+AB 32 is applicable to the Project because it is subject to 2020 GHG reduction goals set forth in AB 32.
 AB 32 requires the California Air Resources Board (CARB or ARB) to develop regulations and market mechanisms to reduce California's greenhouse gas emissions to 1990 levels by the year of 2020.
-Many of the GHG reduction measures outlined in AB 32 (e.g., Low Carbon Fuel Standard, Advanced Clean Car standards, and Cap-and-Trade) have been adopted over the last five years and implementation activities are ongoing.
+Many of the GHG reduction measures outlined in AB 32 (e.g., Low Carbon Fuel Standard, Advanced Clean Car standards, and Cap-and-Trade) have been adopted over the last five years and implementation activities are ongoing. - Pavley Fuel Efficiency Standards (AB1493).
+Establishes fuel efficiency ratings for new vehicles (3).
+More specifically, AB 1493 (Pavley) establishes fuel efficiency rating for model year 2009-2016 passenger cars and light trucks.
+AB 1493 is applicable to the Project because model year 2009-2016 passenger cars and light duty truck vehicles traveling to and from the Project site have implemented required fuel efficiency standards acting to reduce vehicular-source GHG emissions.
+The CARB estimates that implementation of the Pavley regulations has reduced GHG emissions from California passenger vehicles by about 30 percent in 2016 compared to emissions that occurred prior to enactment of AB 1493.